Participants will gain an understanding of what increases a woman’s risk of postpartum hemorrhage and how to appropriately respond to the condition.

 After completing this continuing education course, the participant will be able to meet the following objectives:

 Postpartum hemorrhage is a major cause of maternal morbidity and mortality, second only to cardiovascular disease.
-In the United States, the overall rate of postpartum hemorrhage increased 26% between 1994 and 2006.1 Postpartum hemorrhage (PPH) is a low volume, high-risk event that labor and delivery (L&D) nurses need to be prepared for.
-Rapid recognition and response are necessary to prevent the progression of hemorrhage as women can lose large volumes of blood very quickly due to the physiologic changes of pregnancy.1
+In the United States, the overall rate of postpartum hemorrhage increased by 26% between 1994 and 2006.
+Postpartum hemorrhages (PPH) is a low volume, high-risk event that labor and delivery (L&D) nurses need to be prepared for.
+Rapid recognition and response are necessary to prevent the progression of hemorrhage as women can lose large volumes of blood very quickly due to the physiologic changes of pregnancy (OB Hemorrhage Toolkit, 2019).

 Early identification of abnormal blood loss helps to prevent major hemorrhage.
-The 4 areas that need to be addressed for all women giving birth are1:
+The 4 areas that need to be addressed for all women giving birth are:

-Hemorrhage can occur prior to birth, early postpartum (within first 24 hours), or late postpartum (≥ 24 hours postpartum), but there is no single definition of hemorrhage.
+Hemorrhages can occur prior to birth, early postpartum (within the first 24 hours), or late postpartum (≥ 24 hours postpartum), but there is no single definition of hemorrhage.

-A commonly used definition of > 500 mL for a vaginal birth and > 1,000 mL for a cesarean birth is inconsistent and not clearly related to morbidity, but may be useful as an alert for concern.
-In healthy women, blood loss is generally tolerated without vital sign changes until the total loss exceeds 1,000 mL.1 In 2017, the American College of Obstetricians and Gynecologists (ACOG) revised their definition of PPH from the classic one described above to cumulative blood loss ≥1000 mL or bleeding associated with signs/symptoms of hypovolemia within 24 hours of the birth process regardless of delivery route.2
+A commonly used definition of > 500 mL for a vaginal birth and > 1,000 mL for a cesarean birth is inconsistent and not related to morbidity but may be useful as an alert for concern.
+In healthy women, blood loss is generally tolerated without vital sign changes until the total loss exceeds 1,000 mL (OB Hemorrhage Toolkit, 2019).
+In 2017, the American College of Obstetricians and Gynecologists (ACOG) revised their definition of PPH from the classic one described above to cumulative blood loss ≥1000 mL or bleeding associated with signs/symptoms of hypovolemia within 24 hours of the birth process regardless of the delivery route (Committee on Practice Bulletins, 2017).

-It is difficult to determine the exact incidence because of varying criteria, and it may occur in up to 5% of all deliveries.3 The rate of postpartum hemorrhage in the United States increased by 26% between 1994 and 2006.
+It is difficult to determine the exact incidence because of varying criteria, and it may occur in up to 5% of all deliveries (Sheldon et al., 2014).
+The rate of postpartum hemorrhage in the United States increased by 26% between 1994 and 2006.

 In late pregnancy, uterine artery blood flow is 500-700mL/min.
-This is 15% of the woman’s cardiac output.
+This blood flow is 15% of the woman's cardiac output.
 In a normal delivery, once the placenta detaches from the uterus (and delivers), the myometrium contracts, which compresses blood vessels and maintains hemostasis.
 Hemostatic factors cause clotting at this time.
-An interruption to either of these processes can cause a hemorrhage.4
+An interruption to either of these processes can cause a hemorrhage (Lockwood, 2001).

 There are numerous causes of PPH.
 Consider the 4 “Ts” when evaluating a postpartum hemorrhage:

 Uterine atony (lack of uterine tone) is the largest cause of hemorrhage, accounting for 70-80% of all postpartum hemorrhages.
-Trauma should be considered when looking for lacerations, hematoma, or a ruptured uterus.
-The third “T,” tissue, refers to retention of placental tissue, and the last “T,” thrombin, refers to coagulopathy.
-The patient may have an undiagnosed bleeding disorder or may have disseminated intravascular coagulation (DIC).5
+When looking for lacerations, hematoma, or a ruptured uterus, trauma should be considered.
+The third "T," tissue, refers to retaining placental tissue, and the last "T," thrombin, refers to coagulopathy.
+The patient may have an undiagnosed bleeding disorder or may have disseminated intravascular coagulation (DIC) (Nationwide Sample of Deliveries, 2010).

-There are many factors that can raise the risk of PPH, although there can be PPH without risk factors.
-Up to 40% of PPH occur in low-risk women.
-The risk factors are2:
+Many factors can raise the risk of PPH, although there can be PPH without risk factors.
+Up to 40% of PPH occurs in low-risk women.
+The risk factors are (Committee on Practice Bulletins, 2019):

 Atony (Tone) |